House Painters Hiring Process

 Ask about uniforms.
 You may want to be vigilant on the ‘bum crack’ problem.
 In particular, if you are having the outside of the house painted.
 If it’s overalls, you and your neighbors should be fine.

 If you plan on being around to supervise the work, you may need to brace yourself a bit.
 A couple of stiff vodkas and a quick trip to your happy place should help.
 But seriously, you really shouldn’t have to micromanage a professional and everyone should be in uniform.

 You want the paint to look good and last for several years.
-It’s best to go for quality when it comes to any types of work being done on your home.
-Paint can be expensive, but if you have kids, pets, and a life, then you want it to last.
+It’s best to go for quality when it comes to any type of work being done on your home.
+Paint can be expensive, but if you have kids, pets, or a busy life, then you want it to last.

 A fresh coat of paint can really bring a room or your whole house alive.
 It takes a dull tired room and really brightens it up.
 Choose colors you love, not what you think would be best.